glennj/exercism.io/r/beer-song/README.md

 # Beer Song

+Welcome to Beer Song on Exercism's R Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Recite the lyrics to that beloved classic, that field-trip favorite: 99 Bottles of Beer on the Wall.

 Note that not all verses are identical.